Cancer diagnostics

 Faecal immunochemical test (FIT)

 FIT is a type of faecal occult blood test for bowel cancer screening which uses antibodies that specifically recognise human haemoglobin (Hb).
 It is used to detect, and can quantify, the amount of human blood in a single stool sample and is carried out in clinical biochemistry departments.
-FIT has been shown to have higher participation rates by the population and the switch is expected to increase screening uptake by around seven to eight percentage points in England.
+FIT has been shown to have higher participation rates by the population and the switch is expected to increase screening uptake by around 7 to 8 percentage points in England.
 Whilst we welcome higher uptake in testing and the benefits for earlier diagnosis, this will increase pathology demand, both as a result of increased initial testing and because positive results lead to further testing.

 Also on the agenda